Kubernetes Is No Longer Number One — The REAL 2025 Cloud Native Report (CNCF x SlashData)

 What to do with this data

-If you’re an architect, a DevOps team lead, or building a platform, here’s what this report is really telling you:
+If you’re an architect, a DevOps lead, or the person building the platform, here’s what the report is really telling you.

 -

 Go backend- and DevOps-first.
-These two groups are the most cloud-native in the report.
-This is where you bring IDPs, artifact repositories, and policy-as-code.
+These two groups are the most cloud-native in the whole report.
+This is where IDPs, artifact repositories, and policy-as-code earn their keep.

 -

 Support hybrid.
-30% of all developers are on hybrid cloud, 23% are multi-cloud.
-Your networking, secrets, and observability need to span everything, not just a single provider.
+30% of all developers are on hybrid cloud, and 23% are multi-cloud.
+Your networking, secrets, and observability have to span everything.
+One provider is not the whole picture anymore.

 -

 Bring ML teams up to code.
-If you have ML folks in-house, give them the same level of engineering hygiene as your production teams: versioned environments, pipelines, logs, clusters, and proper deployments.
+Got ML folks in-house?
+Give them the exact engineering hygiene your production teams already have.
+Versioned environments, pipelines, logs, clusters, proper deployments.
+The works.

 -

 Don’t over-engineer.
-The mainstream stack is this combo: API gateways, microservices, Kubernetes, plus observability — not some universal service mesh everywhere.
-This is a mature, understandable stack where you can actually ship and make money.
+The mainstream stack is this: API gateways, microservices, Kubernetes, plus observability.
+It is not a universal service mesh draped over everything.
+It’s mature, it’s understandable, and you can actually ship on it and make money.

 Final verdict

-Cloud native is now mainstream for backend and DevOps — and AI is just playing catch-up.
+Cloud native is now mainstream for backend and DevOps.
+AI is the one still playing catch-up.

-Share your experience in the comments — I’m genuinely curious to see how this data maps to real life.
+Tell me in the comments, darling.
+I’m genuinely curious how this data lands against real life.

 Related Posts